Skip to main content

 What is the Anthology Developer Portal?

 The Anthology Developer Portal is for anyone interested in developing integrations with the Anthology product portfolio.
-At the Portal you will find information about our REST APIs, our Developer facing documentation, and Developer Experience and Portal related announcements.
+Find information about our REST APIs, our developer-facing documentation, and Portal-related announcements.

-When you create an account you will be able to register an application which is a required step for testing and releasing your integration.
+Create an account to register an application.
+Registration is a required step for testing and releasing your integration.

-Please remember that you can always write us to developers@anthology.com for any issues related to integrations!
+Contact us at developers@anthology.com for any issues related to integrations.

-When you enter our developer portal, you will find several links starting from the top left:
+When you enter our developer portal, you will find several links starting from the top left.
+Select an item in this list for more details and instructions.

-3. Sign up for a new Developer Portal Account
+3. Sign up.
+Create a brand-new Developer Portal account.

-4. Log in to your existing Developer Portal Account
+4. Log in.
+Log in to your existing Developer Portal account.

 Developer portal links enumerated